eleith/emailjs/Readme.md

-        inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible) headers     // object containing header=>value pairs for inclusion in this attachment's header }
+        inline      // if true, will be attached inline encoded     // set this to true if the data is already base64 encoded, (avoid this if possible) headers     // object containing header=>value pairs for inclusion in this attachment's header related     // an array of attachments that you want to be related to the parent attachment }

 ## Authors